cbmira01/Blogger/README.md

 Completed for Code Louisville's Spring 2017 session

 ## Web site features
-- Tracking of bloggers and their postings
+- Track bloggers and their postings
-- All CRUD operations demonstrated
+- All CRUDL operations demonstrated

-## Points of interest
 - Responsive to large, medium and small media
 - Small initial database can be re-seeded
-- MongoDB authentication demonstrated
+- MongoDB server authentication can be demonstrated

 ## Packages and frameworks
 - MongoDB 3.4.2, Mongoose 4.8.2
 - Express 4.14.1
 - Angular 1.6.1
 - Node.js 6.9.4
-- Zurb Foundation
+- Zurb Foundation for Sites 6.3.1

 ## To see it in action:
 - Install the application and its runtime environment